Lanzhou University: Campus

 Lanzhou University has two campuses.
 The oldest campus is located in the center of Lanzhou (Chengguan District), whereas the main campus is located in Yuzhong County.
 The One Belt and One Road campus, north of Lanzhou is under construction.

+There are 6 National Bases for the Training of Researching and Teaching personnel for Fundamental Disciplines.
+The University operates an additional 35 institutes along with 1 national key Laboratory of the Applied Organic and 3 key laboratories of Arid and Grassland Ecology, West China Environment, Magnetism and Magnetic Materials of the Ministry of Education, a key laboratory of Grassland Agro-ecosystem of the Ministry of Agriculture.

 Rankings and reputation

+Lanzhou University was one of the Project 985 universities in China to appear in the world’s top 500 universities in the global university ranking in 2007, according to the Academic Ranking of World Universities.
+Lanzhou University is one of the top universities in China in terms of contributions to academic publications in international journals frequently cited by ongoing research from around the world, ranking the 26th among all Chinese Universities in number of citations per paper from 2008 to 2017.

-In 2021, the Academic Ranking of World Universities (ARWU) ranked Lanzhou University at 301-400th globally.
+In 2023, the Academic Ranking of World Universities (ARWU) ranked Lanzhou University at 201-300th globally.
 From the same rankings by subjects, "Chemistry" and "Atmospheric Science" subjects were ranked in the global top 100.

-The U.S. News & World Report Best Global University Ranking 2021 ranked Lanzhou as 595th in the world, 114th in Asia and 48th in China.
-It also ranks globally at 188th in "Agricultural Science", at 123rd in "Chemical Engineering", at 150th in "Chemistry", at 157th in "Energy and Fuels", at 403rd in "Engineering", at 304th in "Environment/Ecology", at 167th in "Geoscience", at 150th in "Material Science", 164th in "Mathematics", at 131st in "Nanoscience and Nanotechnology", at 404th in "Physics", and at 244th in "Plant and Animal Science" according to the same ranking.
+The U.S. News & World Report Best Global University Ranking 2025-2026 ranked Lanzhou as #460 in the world, #116 in Asia and #62 in China.

 In 2020, the QS World University Ranking ranked the university within the 751-800th band globally.
-The Academic Ranking of World Universities (ARWU) ranked Lanzhou University at 401-500th globally.